seb231/steamie.window/README.md

 The latest version of this program returns _n_ games as identified by matching playtimes between the profiled user and the database of users.
 Playtimes are matched based on a Poisson distribution constructed in the user profile.
 If a user in the database's play time falls within the play time distribution of the profiled user then that user and their games (those not shared with the profiled user) are captured.

 Games are ranked by playtimes per game per user, so that a user in the database has their own games ranked in popularity in terms of time played.
-These top games can then be taken and those not shared woth the users who share a similar profile to the profiled user can be ranked in terms of overall time played per game.
+These top games can then be taken and those not shared with the users who share a similar profile to the profiled user can be ranked in terms of overall time played per game.

 Further details on how the model works can be found in the accompanying ![flowchart](doc/flowchart.pdf).